rezaaa/movie-story-generator/README.md

 ```
 ## Adding themes and layouts

-Add your themes in `components/storyImage/themes.js`
-Add your layouts in `components/storyImage/layouts.js`
+Add your themes in `components/storyImage/themes.js` and your layouts in `components/storyImage/layouts.js`.

 ## Example